ajy25/TabularMagic/README.md

 # TabularMagic
 TabularMagic is a comprehensive wrapper of scikit-learn and statsmodels algorithms for rapid exploratory statistical and machine learning modeling of tabular data.
 TabularMagic reduces the headache of exploratory data analysis, regression analysis, and machine learning model benchmarking.
-Use TabularMagic to quickly explore your dataset, easily conduct regression analysis, and automatically compute baseline performance metrics across several popular machine learning models.
+Use TabularMagic to quickly explore a dataset, easily conduct regression analysis, and automatically compute baseline performance metrics across several popular machine learning models.

+TabularMagic is specifically designed for speeding up data science routines on clinical datasets.
+As such, TabularMagic works best on smaller datasets (i.e., datasets with fewer than 10000 examples).

-Currently under development.
+Currently under active development.

-## Installation
+## Installation and Dependencies

 TabularMagic can be installed via pip.
 The Python scripts below handle package setup and pip installation.